Students

 Due to the size and complexity of the UConn environment, each department and system owner is responsible for conducting a regular and ongoing risk assessment of the Information Technologies they are responsible for overseeing.

 In conducting a risk assessment, departments/individuals should evaluate risks to Information Technology based on a People, Process, Technology (PPT) methodology.
-Using this methodology and leveraging ISO policies, including the Acceptable Use Policy, Confidential Data Policy, Data Roles and Responsibilities Policy, Security Awareness Training Policy and System and Application Security Policy (available at https://security.uconn.edu), departments must evaluate opportunities to reduce risk to the confidentiality, integrity, and availability of information technology assets.
+Using this methodology and leveraging ISO policies, including the Acceptable Use Policy, Data Classification Policy, Data Roles and Responsibilities Policy, Security Awareness Training Policy and System and Application Security Policy (available at https://security.uconn.edu), departments must evaluate opportunities to reduce risk to the confidentiality, integrity, and availability of information technology assets.

 ENFORCEMENT